delphicventurescode/konsentrik/README.md

 Simply download the GitHub repo and open index.html in a browser.

-(o) A Flask based app has also been created but it has not been tested.
+(x) A Flask based app has also been created but it has not been tested.

 ## 📂 Project Structure